 (Find your own Zi Wei chart, visit: Personal Zi Wei Chart)

-Sir Richard Branson who is a business magnate who founded Virgin Group that controls businesses from airlines, banking, cruises, hotels, mobile, radio to rail.
-His love for his staff opens up his access to many loyal supporters.
+Another example is Sir Richard Branson, the founder of Virgin Group, which controls businesses ranging from airlines, banking, cruises, hotels, mobile, radio to rail.
+His love for his staff has led to access to many loyal supporters.
+He places customers second and believes that putting staff first leads to better customer experiences.
+His far-sightedness has led him to invest in space tourism, among other ventures.
+He always starts his ventures by recruiting the right-hand man, such as Nik Powell, John Borghetti, David MacKay, to pave the way.
 He places customers at second and this is a statement in his own words:

 “…if the person who works at your company is 100% proud of the job they’re doing, if you give them the tools to do a good job, they’re proud of the brand, if they were looked after, if they’re treated well, then they’re gonna be smiling, they’re gonna be happy and therefore the customer will have a nice experience… So, my philosophy has always been, if you can put staff first, your customer second and shareholders third, effectively, in the end, the shareholders do well, the customers do better, and yourself are happy”